Eric R. Williams: Academic career

 After working as a screenwriter, director and producer for eight years, Williams joined the faculty of Ohio University's Scripps College of Communication in 2005.
 In addition to a variety of domestic media projects, Williams used his faculty position to work on international media projects in Ukraine, Guyana and Ecuador.

 Williams currently develops virtual reality cinema techniques at Ohio University's Game Research and Immersive Design (GRID) Lab, where he continues to collaborate on a wide variety of non-fiction and narrative-based projects.

+In 2022, Williams collaborated with visual journalist, and graphic designer Adonis Durado, to create the award-winning interactive story Dating Forward.
+The following year, he wrote and hosted the television series Imagining Tomorrow’s Entertainment interviewing emerging media artists across the country.
+Each episode was based at the GRID Lab and started with a discussion of Williams’ various immersive media projects and collaborators.
+The show was runner up for the prestigious World Congress of Science and Factual Producers’ award for “Most Innovative Factual Project of the Year”.